bark-community/solana-token-toolkit/README.md

 ![Solana Token Creation Toolkit Logo](solana_token_creation_toolkit_logo.png)

 Welcome to the Solana Token Creation Toolkit repository!
 This project offers a comprehensive set of tools, scripts, and utilities for creating and managing tokens on the Solana blockchain.
-Whether you're deploying tokens for decentralized finance (DeFi) projects, non-fungible tokens (NFTs), or other applications, the Solana Token Creation Toolkit provides essential functionalities to streamline the process.
+Whether you're deploying SPL tokens for decentralized finance (DeFi) projects, non-fungible tokens (NFTs), or other applications, the Solana Token Creation Toolkit provides essential functionalities to streamline the process.

 ## Project Structure